Call 24/7 (920) 222-2222

 That means parents who allow minors to drink alcohol should never allow them to drive home, regardless of how little they’ve had to drink.
 Not only are they putting the minors at risk of an OWI and a serious crash, but they’re also putting themselves at risk of being held liable if a crash occurs.

-Our Green Bay Car Accident Lawyers Help Drunk Driving Accident Victims
+Our Green Bay Premises Liability Lawyers Help Drunk Driving Accident Victims

 At Brian Hodgkiss Injury Lawyers, we’ve seen firsthand the devastation that drunk driving accidents can cause to the lives of innocent people and their loved ones.
 People of all age groups can and do seriously injure and even kill others when they get behind the wheel while intoxicated.

-If you or someone you love was hurt by a drunk driver, our Wisconsin auto accident attorneys want to help.
+If you or someone you love was hurt by a drunk driver, our Wisconsin premises liability attorneys want to help.
 We have the experience and resources your family needs to build a successful injury claim against the at-fault driver or even the person or establishment that served them if the driver was underage.
 Contact us today for a free consultation.

 Get Help Now